k0gen/fulcrum-wrapper/README.md

 # Wrapper for fulcrum

-Fulcrum is a simple, minimal project that serves as a template for creating a service that runs on embassyOS.
+Fulcrum is a drop-in replacement for ElectronX/ElectrumX server that runs on embassyOS.
 This repository creates the `s9pk` package that is installed to run `fulcrum` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).